Location: Brooklyn, NY

 (specific start date to be agreed upon by successful candidate and on-site manager)

 A minimum of 13 hours per week in the Brooklyn office is required.
 While in Turin, the intern can expect to work for up to seven consecutive days, averaging 8 hours each day.
 This is an up-to 300 hour internship to be completed over the course of up to 20 weeks.
 The successful candidate will receive a stipend of $2,450, roundtrip travel from NYC to Turin for the event, and lodging and meals during Terra Madre Salone del Gusto.

 Eligibility and Qualifications:

 - Ability to thrive in a collaborative environment

-- Commitment to justice and inclusion, especially with regard to race, class, gender and our food system
+- Commitment to inclusion, especially in regards to race, class, gender, and the food system

 Slow Food USA is an equal opportunity employer.
 We strive to reflect the diverse community that works toward and cares about a healthy food system.
 Applications who contribute to this diversity are strongly encouraged to apply.